-Databricks is the data and AI company.
+Databricks is a data and AI company.
 More than 5,000 organizations worldwide — including Comcast, Condé Nast, H&M, and over 40% of the Fortune 500 — rely on the Databricks Lakehouse Platform to unify their data, analytics and AI.
 Databricks is headquartered in San Francisco, with offices around the globe.
 Founded by the original creators of Apache Spark™, Delta Lake and MLflow, Databricks is on a mission to help data teams solve the world's toughest problems.

 As of December 9, 2020, Liberty Street Advisors, Inc. became the adviser to the Fund.
 The Fund’s portfolio managers did not change.
 Effective April 30, 2021, the Fund changed its name from the “SharesPost 100 Fund” to “The Private Shares Fund.”
 Effective July 7, 2021, the Fund made changes to its investment strategy.
 In addition to directly investing in private companies, the Fund may also invest in private investments in public equity (“PIPEs”) where the issuer is a special purpose acquisition company (“SPAC”), and profit sharing agreements.
 The Fund’s investment thesis has not changed.